-Legal concepts for the hospitality manager to recognize in a preventative approach to avoid liability.
-Knowledge of the law improves guest service and awareness to potential hazards.
-Review of negligence, merchantability, contract, Dram Shop, and employment laws.
+A preventative approach to avoid liability and minimize legal risks in the hospitality industry.
+Knowledge of the law improves guest service and awareness of potential hazards.
+Examination of contract law, negligence, Uniform Commercial Code, dram shop, and employment laws.
 S

-HPI 237 Food Standards and Production III 2-4-4
+HPI 237 Food Standards and Production III